 [ For more on Poynton metalwork, stainless steel plates and gateway sculptures read this ]

 Walking north towards Hazel Grove we passed the Bull’s Head pub which was one of the two centres of the village but our destination was Poynton Pool and the estate which dominated the area for most of its history.
 There were three iterations of the hall which formed the nucleus of the estate.
 The original hall was built in the 1550s with the two iconic towers which became the eponymous symbol of the hall throughout its different phases.
 The Elizabethan core was extended with Jacobean and early Georgian extensions but in the 1750s a rich heiress married into the family and improved their fortunes dramatically.
 The old hall was demolished (except for the towers) and a new hall built close by in the fashionable classical style.
-This lasted a further century but by the mid 1800s the coal industry was encroaching so this hall too was demolished and a third built. (left) However, by now the Vernon family were lords of the manor and their main residence was in Derbyshire so, although various extensions were built, the hall was sold in 1911 to Walter Bright Hodgkinson, the chief executive of Hollins Mill in Marple.
+This lasted a further century but by the mid 1800s the coal industry was encroaching so this hall too was demolished and a third built. (right) However, by now the Vernon family were lords of the manor and their main residence was in Derbyshire so, although various extensions were built, the hall was sold in 1911 to Walter Bright Hodgkinson, the chief executive of Hollins Mill in Marple.

 From this point we concentrated on the coal industry.
 Because all the mines had one owner their exploitation was planned and comparatively efficient.
 Two railways led from the mines to the turnpike and then, at a later date to the railway.
 The course of the two main feeder lines are still obvious in the form of Prince’s Incline and Lady’s Incline, two straight paths leading towards Higher Poynton.
 Over the century when these routes operated technology improved and there were four main changes.
 Initially plate ways served the mines, similar to the Marple tramway but this was replaced by tram roads.
 These, in turn were followed by standard gauge rails operated by horse and rope and then finally by conventional locomotives.